gtonkinhill/tracs/docs/README.md

 To cluster the inferred distances we can run the [cluster](cluster.md) command.

-Clustering can be performed using a number of different distance metrics including SNP and the estimated number of intermediate hosts according to the Trac'm model.
-In the case we use the latter and choose a threshold of 5 intermediate hosts to separate clusters.
+Clustering can be performed using several different distance metrics including SNP and the estimated number of intermediate hosts according to the Trac'm model.
+In this case, we use the latter and choose a threshold of 5 intermediate hosts to separate clusters.

 ```
 tracm cluster -d transmission_distances.csv -D expectedK -c 5 -o clusters.csv